C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 ---------------------------------

 Spack provides the command ``spack load`` to load an installation into your environment.
-This could either be an installation of Python or required variables a specific binary needs in order to run correct.
-There are two different ways of using it (both of them are fine).
+This could either be a Python installation or required variables that a specific binary needs to run correctly.
+There are two different ways of using it (both of them are fine), which are presented here.
 For more information consider reading the
 `official Spack docs <https://spack.readthedocs.io/en/latest/command_index.html#spack-load>`__.